Property Tax

 From 6 April 2017, you receive two new annual tax allowances of £1,000, the ‘Trading and Property Allowances’, which means that if your gross property or trading income is under £1,000 then you don’t pay for tax nor need to notify HMRC.

-However, if gross income exceeds £1,000, you must register for Self Assessment and may elect to deduct the £1,000 allowance instead of allowable deduction by the first anniversary of 31 January following the end of the tax year.
+However, if gross income exceeds £1,000, you must register for Self Assessment and may elect to deduct the £1,000 allowance instead of actual allowable expenses, by the first anniversary of 31 January following the end of the tax year.

-• Where you claim mortgage interest by way of a tax reducer, the property allowance will not be available.
+Where you claim mortgage interest by way of a tax reducer, you cannot claim the property allowance.

 Rent-A-Room relief